vsolokha/shtfinder/README.md

 made for calculation the euclidian and DTW distance of the plasma discharge diagnostics time series and consecutive sorting

-Created by V. Solokha
-Last updated    2019-09-07: Function created
-                2019-09-20: WINE used for linux usage of test.exe
-                2019-09-27: Improved input reading routine, merged with convert.py

 ### MODULES:

 pandas, numpy, matplotlib, scipy, fastdtw, tqdm